 - In addition to being publicly owned, the road must be open to public vehicle travel a minimum of two consecutive weeks out of the year.

 - The project in the application must adequately address any environmental concern.
 Refer to section 3.7.2 of this manual for more detailed information on eligible projects.

 5.1.3 Pre-application Site Visit

-A pre-application site visit with the district is strongly encouraged.
+A pre-application site visit with the district is strongly encouraged, and in some counties is required.
 Districts are encouraged to rank projects higher if a pre-application site visit has occurred.
 The purpose of the visit is to provide a potential applicant the opportunity to discuss the size and scope of a potential project with the district.
 District input at this time can save time, and it can avoid the frustration of taking time to prepare an application only to find out the project may be considered ineligible or low priority.
 District staff may provide input during the visit that could make the application more likely to be approved.
-Districts may also be knowledgeable on other aspects of the project, such as permit requirements, one call notifications, erosion and sedimentation control planning, etc. Potential landowner issues, discussed in section 22.214.171.124, should be a part of the initial site visit.
+Districts may also be knowledgeable on other aspects of the project, such as permit requirements, one call notifications, erosion and sedimentation control planning, etc. Potential landowner issues, discussed in section 126.96.36.199, should be a part of the initial site visit.